atgreen/s2i-confd/README.md

 What we end up with is a very simple system to trigger the execution of Ansible job templates based on changes in a key/value store.
+Think of it as a webhook service for key/value stores.

 Possible use cases include: